A Complete Guide to IELTS- Crack It with Confidence

 Extremely limited user

-Transmits and understands only the general meaning in very familiar situations.
+general meaning in very familiar situations.
 Frequent communication failures occur.

 2